Frequently Asked Questions

-In the course of two to six sessions, enough information is exchanged for me to understand your needs and you to understand my therapeutic style.
+Somewhere between two and six sessions, enough information is exchanged for me to understand your needs and you to understand my therapeutic style.
 A good match is needed on both sides.
 If this isn't the right fit, I can make a referral and recommendations for you find the help you need.

 What if I have a crisis and cannot wait for an appointment or phone call?